kapicorp/kapitan/docs/compile.md

 #### helm

 This is a Python binding to `helm template` command for users with helm charts.
-This input type can be made available by building the binding with `$ make build_helm_binding`.
 Unlike any other input types, Helm input types support the following additional parameters under `kapitan.compile`:

 ```yaml
 parameters: